 Yet independent workers in different places, industries, and roles share many similar experiences—challenges like economic instability, but also an appreciation for the freedom and entrepreneurship that many types of independent work often bring.
 As policymakers, philanthropists, private firms, and independent workers themselves come to recognize this, the opportunities for new collaborations and innovations will multiply.

-Learn more about these innovations and others in more detail in SSIR’s upcoming webinar, “The Gig Economy.”
+Learn more about these innovations and others in more detail in SSIR’s (archived), “The Gig Economy.”